nmstate/nmstate/automation/README.md

 `debug_exit_shell=1 ./automation/run-integration-tests.sh`

 After closing the shell, the container will be removed.

+To specify a different container image for the tests, specify it with the `DOCKER_IMAGE` variable:

+`DOCKER_IMAGE=local/centos7-nmstate-dev debug_exit_shell=1 ./automation/run-integration-tests.sh`

 Alternatively, the following commands start the container manually:

 ```
 DOCKER_IMAGE="nmstate/centos7-nmstate-dev"